-And in another translation, “Many were horrified at what happened to him.
+And in another translation: “Many were horrified at what happened to him.
 But everyone who saw him was even more horrified because he suffered until he no longer looked human.”
-When read in this context, the description of Isaiah 53:2 coming 3 verses after takes on a whole new meaning and now makes sense.
+When read in this context, the description of Isaiah 53:2 just 3 verses after takes on a whole different meaning and now makes sense.

-Jesus only became disfigured and devoid of all majesty and glory when He took our place in suffering all the beatings and scourging on our behalf, and taking on all our ugliness, sins, disfigurements, pains, and every form of sickness and disease upon Himself at the cross.
-He became us in our place so we could become as He is in His place, in divine exchange.
+Jesus’s real face only became disfigured and devoid of all majesty and glory when He took our place in suffering.
+He bore all the beatings and scourging on our behalf.
+He took on all our ugliness, sins, disfigurements, pains, and every form of sickness and disease at the cross.
+Jesus became us in our place so we could become as He is in His place, in divine exchange.

 If we recognise Jesus as the Son of God, the One who created the heavens and the earth and everything in it (John 1:3, Colossians 1:16), then we must recognise that He, being the Creator, will surely be greater than all His creation.

-God has given us to recognise what is beautiful and what is not – all of us generally have the same standard of judgement, and we can appreciate what is a beautiful landscape or scenery, or an attractive man or woman.
+God has given us to recognise what is beautiful and what is not.
+All of us generally have the same standard of judgement.
+We can appreciate what is a beautiful landscape, or an attractive man or woman.

-In any race or nationality, there are exceptionally handsome or beautiful men and women who win our admiration and adoration, such as the Western celebrities of Hollywood, the Indian actors of Bollywood, and the Korean pop stars who have the world going gaga over them.
+In any race or nationality, there are exceptionally handsome or beautiful men and women who win our admiration and adoration.
+Such as the Western celebrities of Hollywood, the Indian actors of Bollywood, and the Korean pop stars.

-It is true, Jesus came as a Jew and an Israelite, so He would have looked Middle-Eastern, with olive skin and dark hair.
-We also know that He was a carpenter (Mark 6:3) and He walked a lot (there weren’t cars and buses in those days), so He would have been pretty rugged and fit.
+Yes, Jesus came as a Jew and an Israelite, so He would’ve looked Middle-Eastern, with olive skin and dark hair.
+We also know that He was a carpenter (Mark 6:3) and He walked a lot (no cars and buses, remember).
+So He would have been pretty rugged and fit.
 And there are certainly very good-looking Middle-Eastern men who have chiselled features and piercing green eyes.

-The Bible tells us in various places that the Messiah, who is Jesus, is beautiful and handsome, more than any man (e.g. Psalm 45:2, 27:4, 90:17, Isaiah 33:17), sometimes describing it in types and pictures (Song of Solomon 5:10-16), so excellent is His form that it defies words.
+The Bible tells us in various places that the Messiah, Jesus, is beautiful and handsome, more than any man (e.g. Psalm 45:2, 27:4, 90:17, Isaiah 33:17).
+At times, the description is in types and pictures (Song of Solomon 5:10-16), so excellent is His form that it defies words.

-Jesus Himself, who always sought to veil His glory and majesty instead of brandishing it with pomp, only once referred to Himself as the “good shepherd” (John 10:11, 14), which in the Greek (kalos) literally means most beautiful, handsome, and eminent.
+Jesus Himself, who always sought to veil His glory and majesty instead of flaunting it, only once referred to Himself as the “good shepherd” (John 10:11, 14).
+The word “good” in the Greek, kalos, literally means most beautiful, handsome, and eminent.

-So, what might Jesus have really looked like?
+So, what might have Jesus’s real face really looked like?
 The other popular portrait of Jesus is that painted by Akiane Kramarik, a child prodigy artist who received visions of Jesus as a small child of age 4.
 Her paintings of Jesus’s real face is a likeness that has been confirmed by Colton Burpo, the boy who went to heaven (Heaven Is For Real), and others like him: